Adefemi010/New-York-City-Taxi-Trips-Analysis/README.md

   3. Economic Insights: Estimating the financial impact of taxi services on the urban economy.
   4. Operational Efficiency: Assessing the effectiveness of current taxi dispatch and routing systems.

-Through this project, we aim to provide valuable insights that could inform policy-making, enhance operational efficiencies, and improve the overall experience for both taxi operators and passengers alike.
-Join us as we navigate through the data, uncovering the pulse of New York City's streets through the lens of its taxi cabs.
+Through this project, I aim to provide valuable insights that could inform policy-making, enhance operational efficiencies, and improve the overall experience for both taxi operators and passengers alike.
+Join me as I navigate through the data, uncovering the pulse of New York City's streets through the lens of its taxi cabs.

 ### Data Cleaning and Preparation
-In the initial preparation phase, we performed the following task
+In the initial preparation phase, I performed the following task
   1. Data loading and inspection
   2. Handling duplicate and missing values
   3. Data cleaning and formatting

 ### Analysis and Visualization
 ![New York Trip 1](https://github.com/Adefemi010/New-York-City-Taxi-Trips-Analysis/assets/149597242/69e524ce-2e7e-48d9-8fc5-464549abae09)

 ![New York Trip 2](https://github.com/Adefemi010/New-York-City-Taxi-Trips-Analysis/assets/149597242/c4087563-456f-41ab-b9ff-6008f17b46d3)